-One of the neatest things about bromeliads are their flowers.
+One of the greatest things about bromeliads are their flowers.
 The flowers can stay blooming for months, but eventually they fade and die.
 This doesn’t mean the plant is dying; it just means the plant is focusing energy on the leaves and roots.
 Do bromeliads flower once and never again?
 Some bromeliads bloom regularly while others don’t.
-Getting bromeliads to rebloom takes the patience of a saint, time and the right variety.
+Getting bromeliads to rebloom takes the patience of a saint, some time and the right variety.

 Care of Bromeliads after Flowering